Left Your Cheesecake Out? Here’s how to know if it is safe to eat.

 The exception might be if you live in a very cold climate where the overnight temperature is close to 32F or 0C.

-How Protein (Eggs) Contributes to Spoiled Food
+How Protein (Eggs) Contributes to bad or Spoiled Food

 Protein is almost found in the ingredients.
 It gives a cake or dessert texture and flavor in creating a perfect cheesecake for your gathering.
 This kind of compound is found in eggs, which is an essential ingredient in baking.
 The proteins take control of the amount of moisture as well as a dough conditioner in the cake.
 Thus, the more egg (or egg whites) that you mix in, the more protein and moisture will be.
 It is a natural leavening ingredient in baking.